volodymyrss/data-analysis/README.md

 The results are stored in an __append-only database__ indexed with the data __provenance__, derived directly from the workflow definition.

 __Provenance__ is expressed in a simplified form, a variation of [S-expression](https://en.wikipedia.org/wiki/S-expression).

+*Is this not very complex?* Arguably, describing workflow as an RDF graph (or, equivalently, an S-expression), is very natural for researchers with background in natural sciences with involvemnet mathematical.

 ## Example